karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Restore root.env.defaults and runner semantics: scripts true/false/array; -p prints plan only; -S -A prints “nothing to do”; archive=false honored.
   - Add focused tests where gaps are found.

+- Cancel matrix hardening — follow‑through
+  - Re‑run keypress + archive cases (live concurrent & sequential) on Windows; confirm archives are absent at return.
+  - If any residuals remain, consider increasing the outer cancel cleanup retries/delays in runSelected (Windows only).

 - Cancellation matrix (guard race regressions)
   - Ensure archives are never created on cancel across live/concurrent and live/sequential; keep late‑cancel guards and settle timing stable.